controlplaneio-fluxcd/distribution/docs/operator/flux-config.md

 ## Enterprise Distribution configuration

-To install the enterprise distribution of Flux, point the operator to the ControlPlane registry:
+To deploy the enterprise distribution of Flux, point the operator to the ControlPlane registry:

 ```yaml
 apiVersion: fluxcd.controlplane.io/v1